Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/File/write/write.md

 ## Example

-The user wants to create a file with text value inside it.
+In this example, we will create a file with text value inside it.

 ### Steps